Sean Astin, son of Academy Award-winning actress Patty Duke, is elected as SAG-AFTRA's new president

-LOS ANGELES (AP) — The union that represents tens of thousands of actors and other entertainment and media professionals has elected a new president.
+LOS ANGELES (AP) — The union that represents tens of thousands of actors and other entertainment and media professionals has elected Sean Astin as its new president.

 According to its website, SAG-AFTRA brings together Screen Actors Guild and the American Federation of Television and Radio Artists.
 It represents approximately 160,000 actors, announcers, broadcast journalists, dancers, DJs, program hosts, recording artists and others.